Read the Stories that Inspire You

 A scholarship offer transformed one graduate’s college experience, helped her believe in herself.

-Beetham Fellow Alex Rosen Waterproofs the World
+Beetham Fellow Alex Rosen waterproofs the world

 Nontraditional alum has media on his mind